-We welcome the public conversations that arise as a result of transparency about audit quality.
-We believe there are many factors that contribute to a quality audit and to get a balanced picture of audit quality stakeholders need to see a range of measures.
-That's why in this years report we are publishing our Audit Quality Measures which puts PwC's Gibraltar's audit inspection results on the public record but also discloses how we're performing against other key measures of audit quality including our internal inspection findings, restatement rates and adjustments to financial statements.
-A selection of results is included in this report.
+We welcome the continued public conversations that arise as a result of transparency about audit quality.
+We believe there are many factors that contribute to a quality audit and to get a balanced picture of audit quality in PwC Gibraltar, stakeholders need to see a range of measures.
+That's why we continue to publish our Audit Quality Measures in this report, which disclose how we're performing against other key measures of audit quality including our internal inspection findings, restatement rates and adjustments to financial statements.